Three items appear below: 1

 of Mithra and Horus would have been contrary to principles such as:

-Mr Eddie used speculation where historical and archaeological information is incomplete.
+CONCLUSIONS Mr Eddie used speculation where historical and archaeological information is incomplete.
+His effort to

 show that